oddlama/minecraft-server/README.md

 - [Cubiomes Viewer](https://github.com/Cubitect/cubiomes-viewer) - To find a good world seed
 - [MCASelector](https://github.com/Querz/mcaselector) - To trim e.g. unpopulated chunks

-## 💬 Contributing
+## ❤️ Contributing

 Do you want to suggest a feature or extend this deploy?
-Please feel free to create an issue or pull-request on github.
+Please feel free to create an issue or pull-request on github!

-If you want to create and maintain a package for your favourite distribution's package manager (pacman, apt, ...), feel free to reach out on the [vane discord](https://discord.gg/RueJ6A59x2).
+Also if you want to create and maintain a packaged version of this deploy for your favourite distribution's package manager, feel free to reach out on the [Vane Discord Server](https://discord.gg/RueJ6A59x2).